CreatorSiSo/Frameio/readme.md

 ## Todo

+- transperancy
+- proper errors for renderer new function
 - colors lookup
   - make dynamically updatable/resizable
   - push new colors to it when a new quad is created